20 Waterfront Restaurants

 Loughman Lakeside Restaurant & Bar... www.facebook.com/loughmanlakesiderestaurant 1955 Hatbill Rd., Mims, FL 32754

-Salt Creek is a tributary of the St. Johns flowing through Loughman Lake.
-This lakeside restaurant (formerly Loughman Lake Lodge) has re-opened under new ownership with a farm-to-table, southern inspired menu.
-A large covered bar area overlooks the lake.
-Open Friday-Sunday (subject to change at a later date).
-Future plans include a campground and eco-tours.
-The upper St. Johns was world famous for bass fishing, and the property originally built as a fish camp in the 1950s.
-This was before marshes to the south were drained for farming (now a restoration area).
+Surrounded by a vast scenic preserve, this is easily the most remote restaurant in Central Florida.
+The upper St. Johns was once world famous for bass fishing, and in the 1950's a fish camp and lodge was built on the property.
 The last remnants of the original fish camp were removed when a new restaurant and store were built in 2010.
-The property is well off the beaten path (see map) but worth the trip for the views.
+The property is off the beaten path (see map), but worth a trip for the food and views.

 Jolly Gator... www.facebook.com/thejollygator 4650 E. State Rd 46, Geneva, FL 32732